GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Introduction

 {\fnsymbol{mpfootnote}}

 \textbf{Contributions.} As an addition to the LISA Traffic Sign dataset, we establish the GLARE dataset --- a collection of images with traffic signs which have heavy visual interference as a result of strong sunlight.
-GLARE will be a publicly available set of images for training real-time detection algorithms and more.
+GLARE will be a publicly available set of images for training real-time {object} detection algorithms and more.
 This dataset and the proposed algorithms are intended to act as a baseline for upcoming researchers while developing, training, and examining their own models.
-The contributions of this work come in three folds: \begin{itemize} \item We establish a fine-grained traffic sign dataset, GLARE, with abundant of realistic glares on or near the traffic sign areas.
-To our knowledge, GLARE is the first traffic sign dataset with detailed annotations of glares and covering a rich scenarios of glare conditions from daily driving.
-Compared to the common used dataset (e.g., LISA~\cite{mogelmose2012vision}, GTSDB~\cite{houben2013detection}, and TT-100K~\cite{zhu2016traffic}), GLARE provides pure observation of traffic sign with glares instead mixing the sparse witness of general occlusions.
-We follow the standard format to annotate, calibrate, and reorganize the dataset for a wide range of research tasks (e.g., traffic sign detection, image classification and temporal localization). \item We also have released the full procedures to step-by-step create the dataset and analyze its statistical features. \item We further showcase the research potentials of the GLARE dataset by testing it on a large group of benchmarks.
-Specifically, we observe that the performances of mainstream traffic sign detection algorithms degrades drastically on GLARE test set, where training with GLARE dataset shows a significant performance gain instead. \end{itemize}
+The contributions of this work comes in three folds: \begin{itemize} \item We establish a fine-grained traffic sign dataset, GLARE, abundant with realistic glares on or near the traffic sign areas.
+To our knowledge, GLARE is the first traffic sign dataset with detailed annotations of sun glares, covering varied scenarios of glare conditions from daily driving.
+Compared to the commonly used dataset (e.g., LISA~\cite{mogelmose2012vision}, GTSDB~\cite{houben2013detection}, and TT-100K~\cite{zhu2016traffic}), GLARE provides pure observation of traffic sign with glares instead mixing with a sparse witness of general occlusions.
+We follow the standard format to annotate, calibrate, and reorganize the dataset for a wide range of research tasks (e.g., traffic sign {localization}, image classification, and temporal localization). \item We also have released the full procedures to step-by-step create the dataset and analyze its statistical features. \item We further showcase the research potentials of the GLARE dataset by testing it on a large group of benchmarks.
+Specifically, we observe that the performances of mainstream {object} detection {architectures} used in real-time traffic sign detection degrades drastically {when trained on the LISA dataset, whereas} training with the GLARE dataset shows a significant performance gain instead. \end{itemize}